 Karate has given me so much, I want to give back.
 The benefits are fantastic to, it gives you fitness, teaches you new skills to defend yourself, builds up confidence, but more importantly is fun.

-I started my martial arts journey in Shotokan Karate 16 years ago.
-I have the rank of a 1st Dan black belt which I gained in 2010 under the Amateur Martial Arts Association.
+I started my journey in Shotokan Karate at 28 years old in 2005.
+I have the rank of a 1st Dan black belt which I gained in 2010 under the WAKO governing body.

-I have had numerous injuries over the years which hampered me progressing towards my 2nd Dan (which is now in on the agenda for 2020).
-So during this time I have practiced, learned, studied and taught which, led to the proud moment of jointly running the club with David Atherton after Carol Gaston (the founder) retired.
+I have had a couple of back injuries over the years which hampered me progressing towards my 2nd Dan (which is now in on the agenda in the next twelve months).
+So during this time I have practiced, learned, studied and taught which led to the proud moment of jointly running the club with David Atherton after Carol Gaston (the founder) retired.

-I have entered numerous competitions over the years, unfortunately not coming out with any medals, but gaining the experience and knowledge to teach others.
+I have entered numerous competitions over the years and although my medals have been won at club level this has helped in gaining the experience and knowledge to teach others.

-My past training before my 16 years in Shotokan Karate include Kickboxing and Wado Ryu karate in which I trained in for 5 years.
+My past training before my I started Shotokan Karate include Kickboxing and Wado Ryu karate.